gecko0307/dagon/README.md

 Runtime dependencies are automatically deployed on 64-bit Windows and Linux.
 On other platforms, you will have to [install them manually](https://github.com/gecko0307/dagon/blob/master/doc/Runtime%20Dependencies.md).

-Under Linux, if you want to use locally depolyed libraries rather than system ones, add the following to your `dub.json`:
+Under Linux, if you want to use local libraries from application's working directory rather than from the system, add the following to your `dub.json`:

 ```
 "lflags-linux": ["-rpath=$$ORIGIN"]